McConnell defends Supreme Court after Clarence Thomas revelations

 Senate Democrats informed Roberts that they will hold a hearing on “the need to restore confidence in the Supreme Court’s ethical standards” and urged the chief justice to investigate the matter.

-“And if the court does not resolve this issues on its own, the committee will consider legislation to resolve it,” they wrote.
+“And if the court does not resolve these issues on its own, the committee will consider legislation to resolve it,” they wrote.

 Rep. Alexandria Ocasio-Cortez (D-N.Y.) in a CNN interview over the weekend suggested the House should conduct an impeachment inquiry into Thomas, telling CNN’s Dana Bash it is “the House’s responsibility to pursue that investigation in the form of impeachment.”